-If You Register On or December 9 Fees Are Due No Later Than December 16 at 5:00 pm on WebAdvisor or you will be dropped for non-payment from unpaid classes.
+If You Register Fees Are Due No Later Than

+On or before August 3 August 10 at 5:00PM on WebAdvisor or

+you will be dropped for non-payment

+from unpaid classes.

+On or before August 17 August 24 at 5:00PM on WebAdvisor or

+you will be dropped for non-payment

+from unpaid classes.

-Payments made online via WebAdvisor on the deadline date must be completed by 5:00PM.
+- Payments made online via WebAdvisor on the deadline date must be completed by 5:00PM.
 Fees may be paid on campus up until the end of business hours at each college location.
-If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and owe fees.
-It is your responsibility to drop yourself from classes that you decide not to attend.

-- It is the student's responsibility to verify that all classes have been added or dropped accordingly. - Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information.
+If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and may be billed for the class.
+It is your responsibility to drop yourself from classes that you decide not to attend. - It is the student's responsibility to verify that all classes have been added or dropped accordingly. - · Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information.